Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Statement of Main Theorems and Heuristics of Proofs

 In \cite{Matt:Pill:Stu:11} it is proved that if we start from stationarity then the sequence $S_k^N$ converges (for fixed $k$, as $N \ra \infty$) to $1$ almost surely (see \eqref{skstat}).
 We will show that if we start the chain out of stationarity, i.e. $x_0$ is any point in $\h^s$, then \be S_k^N=\frac{1}{N}\sum_{i=1}^N \frac{\lv x_k^{i,N}\rv^2}{\lambda_i^2}\stackrel{d}{\lra} S(t), \quad \mbox{as } N \ra \infty,\, \mbox{ for } t_k\leq t < t_{k+1}, \ee where $t_k=k/N$ and $S(t)$ is the solution of the ODE \eqref{ODE}.
 This is the main conceptual difference between our work and \cite{Matt:Pill:Stu:11}, all the other differences are technical consequences of this fact.

+Looking at \eqref{approx5}-\eqref{weakcontost}, we can explain why we are assuming \eqref{boundbelowepsilon}: roughly speaking, if the initial datum $S_0$ is strictly positive then the limit $S(t)$ is strictly positive for every $t\geq 0$, so the Gaussian variable on the RHS of \eqref{approx5} always has a strictly positive variance.
+If instead $S_0=0$, then at zero one would have $ Q_0=Q(x_0, \xi_1) \simeq -\ell^2$ and therefore the acceptance probability at the first step simply tends to $e^{-\ell^2}$; however this would only be true at zero as, even if $S_0=0$, the solution of the ODE \eqref{ODE} becomes immediately strictly positive for $t>0$ (see Theorem \ref{thm:existenceuniquenessforODE}).
+To avoid having to take into account also this further possibility (which does not add anything to the overall understanding of the algorithm), and to streamline the analysis, we make the simplifying assumption \eqref{boundbelowepsilon}.

 The approximation \eqref{approx5} dictates the behaviour of the acceptance probability.
 With the present algorithm the average acceptance probability does not tend to one (as $N \ra \infty$, for $t_k\leq t< t_{k+1}$).
-This is one of the disadvantages with respect to using algorithms which are well defined in infinite dimensions.
-Indeed, for the pCN algorithm studied in \cite{PST11}, the acceptance probability is approximately 1 if the proposal variance tends to zero with $N$.
+This is one of the disadvantages of using the method analysed in this paper, in comparison to using algorithms which are well defined in infinite dimensions.